Fengshui in Chinese Culture

 Based on Chinese geology and climate, it's good to keep warm and have better daylighting.

-3 It’s not good to see the toilet door while opening up the front door, since the flow of air of toilet is considered filthy.
+3 It’s not good to see the toilet door while opening up the front door, because the flow of air of the toilet is considered filthy.

-Door curtain or folding screen could be a way to ease the situation, if it’s impossible to change.
+A door curtain or folding screen could be a way to ease the situation if it’s impossible to change.

 4 It’s not good to face the corner of a road or a viaduct; directly facing the road is even worse.

 Technically, while cars passing through, the flow of the surrounding air will be changed easily; the noise and lights of cars might be annoying at night too.